Table of Contents

 Workplace health and safety cleaning compliance Australia must align with Safe Work Australia expectations.
 This includes safe chemical handling, manual handling training, PPE use, and documented risk management processes.

-Insurance requirements should specify minimum public liability coverage, workers’ compensation, and evidence of currency.
+Insurance requirements should specify minimum public liability insurance coverage, workers’ compensation, and evidence of currency.
 These documents must be submitted with the proposal.

 Medical cleaning RFP requirements should clearly define infection control protocols.
 Colour-coded systems, disinfectant standards, and waste handling procedures must meet industry and regulatory expectations.